Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Get-AzureADMSGroup.md

 ```

 ## DESCRIPTION
-The Get-AzureADMSGroup cmdlet gets information about groups in Azure Active Directory (Azure AD).
+The Get-AzureADMSGroup cmdlet gets information about groups in Azure Active Directory (Azure AD) using he Microsoft Graph.
 To get a group, specify the Id parameter.
 Specify the SearchString or Filter parameter to find particular groups.
 If you specify no parameters, this cmdlet gets all groups.